adityanandy2802/eightfoldai-Part2-CorPora/README.md

 - Define the directory and the path to save the generated synthetic dataset
 # Data Generation
 - Generation of a synthetic dataset of Xernians on which we will test our Solution
-- Run this code section to generate synthetic code
+- Run this code section to generate synthetic code, else jump to next section
-- 'max_limit' dictionary is defined for a user to tweak the maximum limit of each numerical column
+- `max_limit` dictionary is defined for a user to tweak the maximum limit of each numerical column
 # Solution Pipeline
 - Prediction of Army rank-wise traitor prediction based on weights extracted using Analytical Hierarchy Process
+- May directly run this on already generated dataset
+- Pairwise comparison of all features amongst themselves based on the importance of each feature - (can be changed by the user)